CSC207-2024F-UofT/Lab3/README.md

 ## Part 1: Maven Project
 As discussed earlier in the term, build systems are used to help programmers compile, run, and test their programs.
 In this lab, we'll be using Maven to organize and build our program.
+(For your project, you can use either Maven or Gradle, just make sure that you team agrees on one of them.)

 ### Project Structure
 Take a second to get familiar with how this project is structured.
 Maven projects